-Being able to apply for a ‘no-fault’ divorce will spare couples the emotional stress and strain of finding blame for an unreasonable behaviour petition or when they can’t, or don’t want to, wait two years to divorce on the grounds of separation or five years if they do not have the consent of the other spouse.
+Being able to apply for a no-fault divorce will spare couples the emotional stress and strain of finding blame for an unreasonable behaviour petition or when they can’t, or don’t want to, wait two years to divorce on the grounds of separation or five years if they do not have the consent of the other spouse.

-The Government has spent a significant amount of time over the past two years trying to make the divorce process simpler.
-It’s important that the ‘no-fault’ divorce Bill doesn’t undo that good work and add back in more complication.
+Following the tireless campaigning of family lawyers, the government has spent a significant amount of time over the past few years trying to make the divorce process simpler.

-It’s been a long time coming and it feels like we are nearly at the finish line.
-‘No-fault’ divorces will take a huge amount of anxiety away from the process, benefitting a significant number of people.
+It has been a long time coming, but it feels like we are nearly at the finish line.
+No-fault divorces will take a huge amount of anxiety away from the process, benefitting a significant number of people.